oliveirajoaop/DevOps-Install/README.md

 DevOps-Install
 ==============

-This role will install all the necessary software to an Ubuntu DevOps machine.
+This role will install all the necessary software to an Ubuntu DevOps machine to work with Visual Studio Code.

 Requirements
 ------------